 -

-At the top of the Editor, select a page from the dropdown menu to edit it.
+Select a page from the drop-down list to edit it.

 -